Using Pulsar Parameter Drifts to Detect Sub-Nanohertz Gravitational Waves

 The sensitivity of PTA analyses to ultralow-frequency GWs is not limited to the timing model parameters presented here.
 Firstly, one could consider higher-order derivatives of $ P $ or $ P _b $.
-Since the non-relativistic nature of the galaxy suppresses intrinsic, observational, and galactic effects, these will have negligible known contributions, as was the case for $ \ddot{ P} $.
-While these searches will not improve the signal sensitivity, their relative contributions can be used to learn about the frequencies present within a passing GW.
-Additionally, it has been suggested in Ref.~\cite{Kopeikin:1997rj} that the secular drift in the projected semi‑major axis ($ x $) of a binary pulsar could be used for ultralow frequency GW detection.
-Since $ \dot{x} / x $ has a Shklovskii contribution identical to that of $ \dot{ P} _b/ P _b $, measurements of GWs using both $ \dot{x} $ and $ P _b $ are highly correlated and would not substantially boost experimental sensitivity.
+Similar to $ \ddot{ P} $, these will have negligible intrinsic, observational, and galactic effects.
+While searches for higher pulsar derivatives will not improve the signal sensitivity, their relative contributions can be used to learn about the frequencies present within a passing GW~\footnote{Additionally, it has been suggested in Ref.~\cite{Kopeikin:1997rj} that the secular drift in the projected semimajor axis ($ x $) of a binary pulsar could be used for ultralow frequency GW detection.
+Since $ \dot{x} / x $ has a Shklovskii contribution identical to that of $ \dot{ P} _b/ P _b $, measurements of GWs using both $ \dot{x} $ and $ P _b $ are highly correlated and would not substantially boost experimental sensitivity.}.